lemon-42/learn_go/README.md

 - Run the test, see that it fails and check the error message is meaningful
 - Write enough code to make the test pass
 - Refactor

+## Documentation

+`Example` function are really useful since they provide an always up-to-date documentation.
+Refers to `integers/adder_test.go`.